bUrn-1337/guides/Web-Guide.md

 # Getting Started with Web Exploitation

-Web exploitation is a core category in Capture the Flag (CTF) competitions and real-world security testing.
+Web exploitation is a core category in [CTFs](https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04) and real-world security testing.
 This guide will walk you through the basics, common vulnerabilities, and essential tools to help you get started.

 ---

 ## 🌐 What is Web Exploitation?
-Web exploitation involves finding and leveraging vulnerabilities in web applications.
+[Web exploitation](https://ctf101.org/web-exploitation/overview/) involves finding and leveraging vulnerabilities in web applications.
 The goal is usually to **gain unauthorized access, extract hidden data, or bypass protections**.

 ---